Iowa vs. Illinois NCAA Football Odds, Plays and Insights | November 20, 2021

 Iowa Stats and Trends

-- Iowa has six wins against the spread in 10 games this season.

-- The Hawkeyes have been favored by 12 points or more three times this season and covered the spread in one of them.
+- The Hawkeyes have covered the spread once this season when favored by 13 points or more (in two chances).

-- Iowa's games this year have gone over the total in three out of 10 opportunities (30%).
+- Iowa has eclipsed the over/under in 30% of its opportunities this year (three times in 10 games with a set point total).

-- Iowa is 6-1 against the spread and 7-0 overall this season when the team records more than 21.6 points.
+- Iowa is 6-1 against the spread and 7-0 overall in games when it records more than 21.6 points.

-- Iowa is 2-0 against the spread and 2-0 overall when the team totals more than 389.9 yards.
+- In games that Iowa picks up more than 389.9 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Hawkeyes have 13 turnovers, one fewer than the Fighting Illini have takeaways (14).

 - Find the latest spread and moneyline odds for Iowa at SISportsbook.